-DRIVER BEHAVIOR & BICYCLE FACILITIES
+DRIVER BEHAVIOR & A LACK OF BICYCLE FACILITIES

 When it comes to comfort cycling on a road, respondents reported concerns with both motor-vehicle driver behavior and bicycle infrastructure.
 Of the 137 comments provided for this question's write-in option, 42 are about driver behavior and 40 are about bicycle infrastructure.
-Selecting appropriate bicycle facilities can help support safer, more connected travel for everyone.
-Further, managing driver behavior through road design can help create a more favorable environment for people biking.
+Building appropriate bicycle facilities can help support safer, more connected travel for everyone.
+Further, managing driver behavior through road design can help create a more favorable environment for people walking and biking.